Pros and Cons of Renting a Tuk Tuk in Sri Lanka: Is It Worth it?

 9. Small Storage

-Tuk-tuks are great for two people or a small family, but they don’t offer a ton of storage.
-Fitting all your luggage in can be tricky, especially if you’re traveling with larger suitcases.
-I quickly learned that packing light was essential—so if you’re someone who tends to bring a lot of stuff, you’ll need to scale down.
+Tuk-tuks are perfect for two people or a small family, but storage space is limited.
+Fitting all your luggage can be tricky, especially if you’re traveling with large suitcases.
+I quickly realized that packing light was essential to make it work.

 10. It’s More Exhausting Than You Think